Legal Wellbeing:

 Elizabeth Rimmer, CEO, LawCare

-Hear from Industry leaders as they discuss the current wellbeing and mental health challenges facing law firms across the country.
+Gain insight from leaders as they explore the key wellbeing and mental health challenges currently facing the legal sector.

 9:45 AM – 10:30 AM